mobi-css/getmobicss.com/src/docs/introduction.md

 You can find the usage in [mobi-plugin-color](https://github.com/mobi-css/mobi-plugin-color).

-The list of all the available plugins can be found in the [this page](../plugins).
+The list of all the available plugins can be found in [this page](../plugins).

 ## Starter template